Yallock-Bulluk Access and Infrastructure improvements

 Vegetation surveys completed at various key locations.
 Preliminary geotechnical and land contamination assessments underway.
 Procurement activities started for design.
 Cultural and non-Aboriginal heritage under evaluation.
 Project details announced.
 Community update released.

 The above timeline is subject to assessment, on-ground and construction industry conditions.

 The trail proposed in the Access and Infrastructure Plan will be constructed in phases based on funding.

-As part of the $105.6 million investment into Victoria’s Great Outdoors, the Victorian Government last year created the new Yallock-Bulluk Marine and Coastal Park.
+As part of the $105.6 million investment into Victoria’s Great Outdoors, the Victorian Government created the new Yallock-Bulluk Marine and Coastal Park in 2021.
 It combines existing parks and reserves along a 40-kilometre stretch of coastline between San Remo and Inverloch on Bunurong Country to better protect natural and cultural values, improve access, and enhance recreational opportunities.

 Based on ideas from Bunurong Land Council Aboriginal Corporation, stakeholders and hundreds of community members, and a range of technical studies, an Access and Infrastructure Plan has been created for the park.
 The plan includes information about visitor areas, facilities, proposed trail routes, better links between coastal towns, and the various experiences people may have in the park.